I'm a sports fanatic, and I enjoy writing about the game and the players.

 A Complex Character

 Kaepernick is a complicated figure which makes understanding the movement he's spring-boarded that much harder.
 This is a man who controversially has worn a Fidel Castro t-shirt after a game in Miami of all places which is home to thousands of Cuban exiles.
-In another head scratching move, Kaepernick compared modern day police to slave patrols with no hyperbole.
-This blanketed statement was made in spite of the fact that he's been on record as saying, "not all cops are bad".
-The statement that was really offensive to many including myself, was his choice to wear socks depicting police officers as pigs.
+In another head-scratching move, Kaepernick compared modern day police to slave patrols with no consciousness of hyperbole.
+He made this blanket statement even though he's been on record as saying, "not all cops are bad".
+The statement that was really offensive to many, including myself, was his choice to wear socks depicting police officers as pigs.
 This is where Kaepernick's message gets lost and where he loses credibility.